Updated September 28, 2021

 Is marine collagen better for your skin?

 Yes!
 Marine collagen is better for your skin.
+This is why you will only ever find marine collagen in our products.
 If you're one of the countless people who have tried different skincare products that don't give you the results you're looking for, your skin issue is likely internal and needs to be addressed through diet and possible collagen supplementation.
 Marine collagen is well-known as the collagen that helps provide a foundation for strong and glowing skin.

 Pros of marine collagen:

 The biggest pro of marine collagen is that it is the most bioavailable of all other types of collagen.
 This means it helps digest more quickly and more easily at 1.5 times faster than other types of collagen.
 Another pro is that, when wild-caught, it is the cleanest of the available types of collagen.

 As with any dietary supplement, it is extremely important to find the cleanest and best one available, as it will be directly absorbed by your body.
 Marine collagen that is wild-caught is typically regarded as the safest and best variety.
 Of course, there are companies that don't produce the best quality products so it's a good idea to do your research and know your product.

 One of the biggest reasons people take a collagen supplement is to help improve their skin.
 Whether it be for wrinkles, glowing skin, or better skin elasticity, marine collagen is the best type to take for skin beautification and strengthening.
 Similarly, it is regarded as the best collagen for medicinal uses, such as wound healing.